-Knowing when to reseed lawn can be just as important as knowing how to do it.
+Knowing the best time to reseed your lawn and when to seed your lawn can be just as important as knowing how to do it.
 After sharing tips for Simple Lawn Care for Fall, it may not surprise you to learn that the best time to overseed a lawn is now!

 Fall and Autumn are the best times to give your grass a good boost and set you up for success in the spring and summer.
 Reseeding in the fall is better than spring overall.